Forget all doomsday forecasts, India’s IT employment will double in five years

 The notion that India’s IT industry will employ less people in the future is shallow, ahistorical and impulsive.
 The relentless march of technology—automation, machine learning, big data, social, mobile phone penetration, cloud, etc—mean that every company is now a technology company.
 Companies are disproportionately investing in “change the business” over “run the business” and need to deploy code surrounding every person, place or thing.
 India only has $150 billion of the $1.4 trillion global industry even though over 75% of Fortune 500 companies source from India.
 India may be reaching the same network effects in IT that China has in manufacturing; we produce more engineers than China and the US combined, more people speak English in India than they do in the US, India has more than 500 captive global development centres, five of the top-10 IT service companies by market capitalisation are Indian, and 75% of employees in the top-10 IT service companies are Indian.
 But the world of technology is changing, and let’s look at the implications for employers, employees, and policy makers.

-Indian IT companies have gracefully transitioned three S-curves—mainframe, client server and internet—but their ability to reinvent themselves over the next 10 years depends on a massive re-imagining of their people supply-chain.
+Indian IT companies have gracefully transitioned three S-curves—mainframe, client-server, and internet—but their ability to reinvent themselves over the next 10 years depends on a massive re-imagining of their people supply chain.
 Training will need to be shorter and more online.
-Organisation structures need to morph from cylinders to pyramids on their way to Eiffel Towers.
+Organisational structures need to morph from cylinders to pyramids on their way to Eiffel Towers.
 This means sharper performance management that may include a replication of the Colonel Threshold of the Army (if you are not shortlisted for promotion at this stage, you retire early).
-Committing to campus hires a year ahead with no clarity in demand has led to postponed or unhonoured offers that are bad for brands; fresher hiring will need move to an apprenticeship model that creates learning-by-doing and learning-while-earning, but allows employers to take students for a test-drive.
-Employers will also need to explore prepare, match and deploy partnerships with universities for just-time supply.
-And employee costs needing to be more variable than fixed which means that a larger proportion of the workforce will have to be on fixed-term contracts.
-Finally, delivery models where groups of people from various horizontals worked in an inefficient linear workflow need to be reconfigured into a collection of full stack development with industry expertise.
+Committing to campus hires a year ahead with no clarity in demand has led to postponed or unhonoured offers that are bad for brands; fresher hiring will need to move to an apprenticeship model that creates learning-by-doing and learning-while-earning but allows employers to take students for a test-drive.
+Employers will also need to explore, prepare, match, and deploy partnerships with universities for just-time supply.
+And employee costs needing to be more variable than fixed, which means that a larger proportion of the workforce will have to be on fixed-term contracts.
+Finally, delivery models where groups of people from various horizontals worked in an inefficient linear workflow need to be reconfigured into a collection of full-stack development with industry expertise.

 With the employment in IT shifting from a lifetime contract to a taxicab relationship, employees will have to think about their personal brands, continuously upgrade technical skills, and nurture soft skills.
 Upskilling is key to the wage premium; a programmer with Java /C #/Python skills can become more relevant in three weeks along with database skills in Mysql/Oracle/MS-SQL.
-A 8-10% wage premium comes from three weeks of investment in HTML/JS /CSS.
-A 15% wage premium comes from a four-week investment in server-side programming skills like servlets/JSP/Struts/ Spring/Hibernate with familiarity of frameworks such as EJB that starts the journey into becoming a full stack developer.
-Another 20% wage premium comes from four months of intense learning of more server-side programming using Groovy/Grails/Django framework and learning niche front-end development skills like Angular JS/React JS.
-At this point, the programmer should choose an indu8stry vertical and spend another 2 months in becoming MEAN by picking up skills like Mongo DB, Node.js, Express.js.
-The rest of the year can be spent picking up Python, R, Hadoop, AWS / Azure.
-Extending interactions with colleagues in Infra will help relate to server management and impact of code on performance of applications.
-The employee, at the end of three years should hence aim at having a set of keys that open any doors to the web at a premium she commands.
+An 8-10% wage premium comes from three weeks of investment in HTML/JS /CSS.
+A 15% wage premium comes from a four-week investment in server-side programming skills like servlets/JSP/Struts/Spring/Hibernate with familiarity of frameworks such as EJB that starts the journey into becoming a full-stack developer.
+Another 20% wage premium comes from four months of intense learning of more server-side programming using the Groovy/Grails/Django framework and learning niche front-end development skills like Angular JS/React JS.
+At this point, the programmer should choose an industry vertical and spend another 2 months becoming MEAN by picking up skills like Mongo DB, Node.js, and Express.js.
+The rest of the year can be spent picking up Python, R, Hadoop, and AWS/Azure.
+Extending interactions with colleagues in Infra will help relate to server management and the impact of code on the performance of applications.
+The employee, at the end of three years, should hence aim at having a set of keys that opens any doors to the web at a premium she commands.
 Employers will be increasingly frugal with training budgets, but employees have options that include external certifications, MOOCs, building applications for fun alongside a community to practice, code challenges, and hackathons.

 Latest Blogs